Samantha Raine: Ballerina

 Raine graduated into the Royal Ballet in 1997.
 The Company is based at the Royal Opera House, in Covent Garden, London.
 She was promoted to First Artist in 2001 and to Soloist in 2006.
-Raine also has IMDb credits as an actress, due to the filming of the ballets ′′Acis and Galatea′′, in 2009, and ′′Alice's Adventures in Wonderland′′, in 2011, in which she performed leading roles.
+Raine also has IMDb credits as an actress, due to the filming of the ballets Acis and Galatea, in 2009, and Alice's Adventures in Wonderland, in 2011, in which she performed leading roles.
 She retired as a dancer in 2012, after a fifteen-year career, and having already been appointed as the Ballet Mistress.

 Ballet mistress

 Raine is the ballet mistress of the Royal Ballet, having been appointed in 2012, at the young age of 32.
 With the assistant ballet mistress, Sian Murphy, she is responsible for ensuring the Company's corps de ballet knows the repertoire to perfection.
 Benesh notation is used to help teach the choreography.

-In an interview, Raine gave an insight into the work required for one of the most challenging sequences: the ′Kingdom of the Shades′, in Act III of ′′La Bayardère′′.
+In an interview, Raine gave an insight into the work required for one of the most challenging sequences: the "Kingdom of the Shades", in Act III of La Bayadère.